maxton4life/Python4DevOps/README.md

 # Python4DevOps
 ---

 This repository contains my personal learning on python exclusively for devops.

+***Why Python?** I am using python to learn devops practices because it's the most widely used   language, and often recruiters

 I used chat gpt to make a roadmap on python for DevOps 👉 [chatgpt](https://www.chat.openai.com).